Koondukkili

 Koondukkili is a 1954 Indian Tamil-language drama film directed and co-produced by T. R. Ramanna.
 The film stars M. G. Ramachandran, Sivaji Ganesan and B. S. Saroja.
 It was released on 26 August 1954.
 Although a commercial failure, it gained historical reputation over time because it was the only film in which Ramachandran and Ganesan acted together.

 Plot

 Thangaraj and Jeeva are friends.
 Thangaraj is married to Mangala and they have a son.
 He goes to jail for a crime committed by Jeeva.
 Mangala is left with no money or house to live in.
 Jeeva tries to help Mangala with the sinister motive of getting into a relationship with her.
 After she repeatedly refuses his attempts to help her, Jeeva starts to sadistically taunt her, but he never wins her.
 Meanwhile, Sokki is in love with Jeeva.
-When Jeeva tries to embrace Mangala, he is struck by thunder and loses his eye sight.
+When Jeeva tries to embrace Mangala, he is struck by thunder and loses his eyesight.
 Thangaraj is released from prison and saves Mangala from Jeeva.